How to Go Back to School at 30

 The unemployment rates show a similar disparity.

-Unemployment rates for adults with a bachelor’s degree were 2.8%, and for those with a professional degree a mere 1.5%.
-But for those with only a high school diploma, unemployment rates were a whopping 5.4%!
+Unemployment rates for adults with a bachelor’s degree were 2.2%, and for those with a professional degree a mere 1.6%.
+But for those with only a high school diploma, unemployment rates were significantly more at 3.7%.

 The simple truth is if you have a degree, you are more likely to get hired for a full-time job, and earn a better living.